dottedmag/must/README.md

 The library is proven to be useful in the following situations:

-- Programming errors in all kinds of code, similar to `regex.MustCompile`,
+- Programming errors in all kinds of code, similar to `regexp.MustCompile`,
 - Filesystem-related errors in a build system,
 - Fatal errors in server-side SaaS code.